Vincent Aboubakar: Club career

-Valenciennes and Lorient
+Valenciennes

 On 26 May 2010, Aboubakar signed with Valenciennes in France.
 He was assigned the number 9 shirt and made his debut in the club's opening league match of the season against Nice appearing as a substitute.
 He scored his first goal and hat-trick against Boulogne in Coupe de la Ligue.

+Lorient

 Aboubakar signed for Lorient on a free transfer on 1 July 2013.
 He made his debut for the Breton team on 10 August, playing the full 90 minutes of a 1–0 loss at Lille, and scored his first goal eight days later, equalising in a 2–1 win over Nantes at the Stade du Moustoir.
 He came joint second top scorer over the season with 16 league goals from 35 appearances, including braces in a 4–0 win at Évian on 23 November and a 4–4 home draw with Montpellier on 20 April 2014.

 Porto

 Aboubakar signed for Porto on 24 August 2014, signing a four-year contract for a fee of €3 million, equivalent to 30% of his economic rights.
 He had previously been a target for Hull City.

-He made his debut on 14 September in a 1–1 Primeira Liga draw at Vitoria S.C., replacing Héctor Herrera in added time.
+He made his debut on 14 September in a 1–1 Primeira Liga draw at Vitória S.C., replacing Héctor Herrera in added time.
 Three days later in the UEFA Champions League, after coming on for Jackson Martínez, he scored his first Porto goal to conclude a 6–0 home win over BATE Borisov in the UEFA Champions League group stage.
 On 25 October, again as the Colombian's replacement, he scored a first league goal to wrap up a 5–0 victory at F.C.
 Arouca.
 He was used almost exclusively as a substitute over the season, as Porto finished runners-up to S.L.
 Benfica.

 In his second season in Portugal, following the sale of Martínez, Aboubakar played much more regularly.
 He opened the season on 15 August 2015 with two goals in a 3–0 win over Vitória at the Estádio do Dragão, and scored twice the following 10 January in a 5–0 win at city rivals Boavista FC.
 He scored once in five games as the team reached the final of the Taça de Portugal, and scored the only goal of the fifth-round win at C.D.
 Feirense on 16 December 2015.